vndayambaje/portfolio/README.md

  ## Consultant @ IBM

- ### Project: Infrastructure Performance Optimization and Predictive Maintenance Analytics
+ ### Infrastructure Performance Optimization and Predictive Maintenance Analytics

    **Project Description**:
    In this project, I focused on analyzing system performance metrics to enhance infrastructure health and efficiency.
 By leveraging SQL and Python, I provided comprehensive insights into error rates,